Google Pay

 1. Retrieve Google Pay™

 Use the JavaScript Client SDK to retrieve the Google Pay™ payment product via the payment product(s) API call.
-This will provide you the data needed for the next steps, such as the supported networks.
-When receiving the payment produt information, the SDK will also call the Google API isReadyToPay to check whether Google Pay™ is available on the device and the settings that your consumers are using.
-If the call throws an error, the SDKS will not return Google Pay™ as a usable payment method for the transaction.
+This will provide you with the data needed for the next steps, such as the supported networks.

 Use the following code sample to make the call:

-// session is an instance of the Session object, which is the main entry point for the SDK
+// session is an instance of the Session object, the SDK's main entry point.
+Note that the session has to be initialized before using it.

 // Google Pay™ is not available, offer your customer another payment option to complete the payment